 After the connection expires, the port translation also expires after 30 seconds of inactivity.
 The timeout is not configurable.
 Users on the destination network cannot reliably initiate a connection to a host that uses PAT (even if the connection is allowed by an access rule).

 Note For the duration of the translation, a remote host can initiate a connection to the translated host if an access rule allows it.
 Because the port address (both real and mapped) is unpredictable, a connection to the host is unlikely.
 Nevertheless, in this case you can rely on the security of the access rule.

 Dynamic PAT Disadvantages and Advantages

 Dynamic PAT lets you use a single mapped address, thus conserving routable addresses.
-You can even use the ASASM interface IP address as the PAT address.
+You can even use the adaptive security appliance interface IP address as the PAT address.

 Dynamic PAT does not work with some multimedia applications that have a data stream that is different from the control path.
-See the "Default Settings" section for more information about NAT and PAT support.
+See the "When to Use Application Protocol Inspection" section for more information about NAT and PAT support.